-No opera company can long survive without Mozart’s near-perfect “Marriage of Figaro” in its rep. L.A.
+No opera company can long survive without Mozart’s near-perfect “Marriage of Figaro” in its repertory; with the L.A.
 Opera having wrung full use out of its aging Peter Hall production, it was probably time to consider a change.
-Whether new version constituted a change for the better depended on a decision for the ears (mostly ecstatic) vs. the eyes (considerably less so).
+Whether the new version, unveiled before a full and moderately happy house on Saturday night, constituted a change for the better depended on a decision for the ears (mostly ecstatic) vs. the eyes (considerably less so).

 Above all, the new “Figaro” is a triumphant showcase for winners of recent runs of Placido Domingo’s prestigious “Operalia” competitions: Canadian-Armenian biomedical scientist-turned-soprano Isabel Bayrakdarian and Uruguayan baritone Erwin Schrott, who made of the eventual Mr. and Mrs. Figaro a capering, lyric delight, beautifully matched in phrasing, eloquent on their own in vocal suavity.

 Not far behind was the lithe, immensely appealing Cherubino, a paradigm of adolescent testosterone created by Boston-born mezzo Sandra Piques Eddy.
 Darina Takova and David Pittinger were the battling Count and Countess Almaviva; smaller roles were handily dispatched by longtime L.A.
 Opera stalwarts Michael Gallup and Greg Fedderly.
 In a company debut, conductor Stefan Anton Reck led a fleet, tidy performance, nicely balanced in the miraculous ensembles that are the heart of this one-of-a-kind opera.